Winter Forest

 Author’s notes

-“After having frequented the open-air landscapes for a long time in their changes within the alternation of the seasons with the project The Invisible Seasons – Infinite Choreographic Cycle (2018-2021), and after having met the inhabitants of those landscapes (not only humans, but also animals, plants, minerals, artificial structures, machinery, steamrollers, the sense of space, the cyclical time), I felt the need to move away, to hypothesize non-existent zones, a distance that looks here without understanding and that we look at without understanding.
+“After having frequented the open-air landscapes for a long time in their changes within the alternation of the seasons with the project The Invisible Seasons – Infinite Choreographic Cycle (2018-2021), and after having met the inhabitants of those landscapes (not only humans, but also animals, plants, minerals, artificial structures, machinery, steamrollers, the sense of space, the cyclical time), I felt the need to move away, to hypothesize non-existent zones, a distance that we look at without understanding.
 I wanted to dedicate this work to all animals”.

 Fabrizio Favale